cche/notos/readme.rst

 Notos
 =====

-Notos is a suite that calculates CpGo/e ratios for nucleotide sequences and uses Kernel Density Estimation to model the distribution obtained.
+Notos is a suite that calculates CpGo/e ratios for nucleotide sequences and uses Kernel Density Estimation to model the obtained distribution.

 It consists of two programs, CpGoe.pl is used to prepare the CpG ratios and KDEanalysis.r estimates the model.